insooth/autosar-adaptive/README.md

 # autosar-adaptive

-Implementation of the AUTOSAR Adaptive Platform specifications
+Implementation of the AUTOSAR Adaptive Platform specifications for informational purposes only.

 Based on the 19-03 Standard Release.